About Los Hermanos Familia

 Our events require registration.
 Data is collected and used for grant purposes and for future planning event planning.

-To better serve patrons of the annual “Vamos a Pescar, Let’s Go Fishing” event, 19 members of Los Hermanos, a collaborative group of men, organizations, and volunteers who value God, family, and community, attended a training course to become certified Master Anglers.
+To better serve patrons of the annual “Vamos a Pescar, Let’s Go Fishing” event, 19 members of Los Hermanos Familia, a collaborative group of men, organizations, and volunteers who value God, family, and community, attended a training course to become certified Master Anglers.

-The group from Los Hermanos Familia includes Frank Garcia, Danny Garcia, Rey Martinez, Moses Torres, Mario Gutierrez, George Stockhausen, Raymond Thackrey, Andy Cognasi, Armando “Mandito” Garcia, Ted Olbera, Juan Chadis, Pete Pina, Jordan Garcia, Mario Heredia, Amaris Garcia, Joe Ruiz, and Lorenzo Eden.
+The group from Los Hermanos Familia was started by Christy Martinez-Garcia and Frank Garcia, along with Danny Garcia, Fernando Garcia, Rey Martinez, Moses Torres, Mario Gutierrez, George Stockhausen, Raymond Thackrey, Andy Cognasi, Armando “Mandito” Garcia, Ted Olbera, Pete Pina, Jordan Garcia, Mario Heredia, Amaris Garcia and Lorenzo Eden.
 The late Tony Maldonado, and Pat Thompson also served as Master Anglers.

 In 2015, a second group of 25 became certified angler educators.
 They include: Christy Martinez-Garcia (Not Pictured/photographer), Celisse Charles, Maria Sanchez, Brenda Hernandez, Joe Martinez, Richard Hernandez, Jeremy Sedeno, Richard Mendez, Sylvia Leos, Joe Leos, Montana Buendia, Minerva Sanchez, Henry Lopez, Robert Urrutia, Lupe Carrillo, Harold Castillo, Derick Medina, Armando Perez, David Lucio, Vincent Santini, Ernest Acuna, Nicholas Estrada, David Estrada, Nick Muniz, and Monica Lopez.